FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 ### Final mounting and assembly

 Before you close the case, you probably want to test that everything is wired correctly.
-We **highly** recommend testing all the functionality of the Microlab using the Test Recipe.
+We **highly** recommend testing all the functionality of the MicroLab using the Test Recipe.
 Of course, if something doesn't work right or stops working in the future, you can always open it back up again.

 NOTE: As you put things into the case, you may notice that the long wires that made things easy to work with during assembly are now getting in the way of things.
 Feel free to cut internal wires shorter - with non-solder connectors, this shouldn't be too hard.